 to:

 — the event duration expresses the remaining duration of Media Presentation from the event time.
 If the event duration is 0, the Media Presentation ends at the event time.
 If 0xFFFF, the media presentation duration is unknown.
+This feature is deprecated.

 5.16